 School is quickly wrapping up, the weather is getting warmer…that means summer swimming is just around the corner.
 For some this will be your kids first experience as a competitive swimmer…that is awesome!
-Seriously, it is truly an awesome time where everything is new and exciting for both you and your swimmer.
-It is also the time where your child will decide if this is the sport they love…and you’ll have a big role in that decision whether you realize it or not.
+It is truly an awesome time where everything is new and exciting for both you and your swimmer.
+It is also the time where your child will decide if this is the sport they love, and you’ll have a big role in that decision whether you realize it or not.
 So here is my advice to all the new swim parents out there….

 1. Your kid is going to be PAINFULLY slow….it’s OK!

 Seriously, do not compare your swimmer to anyone else but themselves.
 Many of the other kids they’ll be swimming with or against will have more experience, while your kids will have to go through the growing pains that you weren’t around to see the “fast kids” go through.
-When my twins started swimming, I remember going to their first meet… first up for them was the 25 meter backstroke…my husband and I rushed over to get the best seat…got the video camera out, and held our breath with excitement as the swimmers were told to take their mark….30-40 seconds later all the other kids were done swimming and my two hadn’t made the half way point yet.
+When my twins started swimming, I remember going to their first meet.
+First up for them was the 25 meter backstroke…my husband and I rushed over to get the best seat…got the video camera out (yes it was that long ago that recording on your phone wasn’t a thing), and held our breath with excitement as the swimmers were told to take their mark.
+30-40 seconds later all the other kids were done swimming and my two hadn’t made the half way point yet.
 As we began to approach 2 minutes into the “race” we decided we could go ahead and put the video camera away for a while (like years).
-Not exactly the hotly contested race we were expecting…but in hindsight I know that two very important things happened during that race… 1.
-They didn’t drown (the life guards were on the edge of their seats though, trust me!)
+Not exactly the hotly contested race we were expecting, but in hindsight I know that two very important things happened during that race.
+1. They didn’t drown (the life guards were on the edge of their seats though, trust me!)
 2. They got out of the pool grinning ear to ear, eager to swim the next race.
 Hope swam for 13 more years and loved it all, and Will has swum at State & National Championships, was a 4 year varsity swimmer in college, and has been coaching for several years now.
 Looking back, my only real regret is that I put the video camera away that first day.

 2. Take oodles of pictures